 Required Online Training and Health Screening

 The following instructions contain details not included in the Yale Animal Research Training Requirements page.
-The Yale page has instructions with screenshots however, so if you find the instruction below confusing, you can try here: https://your.yale.edu/research-support/animal-research/training
+Complete details on Animal Research Training can be found on the Yale website.

 Online Forms and Training:

 Go to the Yale Training and Certification website:

 After logging in, click on Browse Courses & Forms in the Left Hand navigation bar.

 Select “Animal Care and Use.”
 Click the “Courses” box, under “ All Animal Handlers: Mandatory Training.”

 The first form, “IACUC Personnel Qualifications”, will be submitted by the Khokha lab.
 Please email Maura with your Net ID for the form (firstname.lastname@example.org).“Medical Surveillance Program for Animal Handlers.”
 Click the link to download the Medical Surveillance Form.
 Print and fill in this form.

 Important: Make a note on the form: “Clearance requested to work with Aquatic Species only”.

 If you have not received any notification from Employee Health that your form has been accepted after a week, email or call them to check the status.

 Please let Maura know after you have completed these courses and received notification that your Medical Surveillance has been cleared.
 I will submit your application to be added to our Animal Protocol at this time.